Volunteer in Cape Verde with Abroad Escape.

 Sports Coaching in Tarrafal

 Coach football and basketball to children in Tarrafal.
-Share what you know, adapt to who is in front of you, and help children grow through sport, not just on the pitch, but in how they carry themselves off it.
+Share what you know, adapt to who is in front of you, and help children grow through sport, not just in skill, but in confidence, discipline and teamwork.

 What You Will Be Doing